 Mr Franklin will work closely within school and with outside agencies to ensure the safety and wellbeing of all students.

-Mrs J. O’Brien is the Pastoral Assistant for year 7 and 8.
-Mrs O’Brien is based in the Heads of Year Office and is available to support students throughout the day.
+Mrs J O’Brien is based in the Year 8 Office and is available to support students throughout the day.

 The Year 8 Team